-TABLE 6-14: SIGN TYPES Building Sign Any sign associated with and attached to a building or portion of a building and aimed at communicating messages to vehicles in the roadway or pedestrians at a distance from the building.
-Wall signA sign painted, printed or attached to the exterior surface of a building, and flat or no more than 12" off the surface.
+TABLE 6-14: SIG SN Types Building Sign Any sign associated with and attached to a building or portion of a building and aimed at communicating messages to vehicles in the roadway or pedestrians at a distance from the building.
+Wall sign A sign painted, printed or attached to the exterior surface of a building, and flat or no more than 12" off the exterior surface.
 Projecting Sign A sign projecting from the exterior surface of a building and extending more than 12" from the surface.
-Ground Sign Any sign that is mounted to the ground independent from any building Low-profile Sign A sign built into or placed upon the ground by way of an ornamental structure that is not part of a building, and where the surface area of the structure does not exceed 50% of the sign area of the sign mounted upon it.
+Ground Sign Any sign that is mou nted to the ground independent from any building Low-profile Sign A sign built into or placed upon the ground by way of an ornamental structure that is not part of a building, and where the surface area of the structure does not exceed 50% of the sign area of the sign mounted upon it.
 Freestanding Sign A sign placed upon a pole or support that elevates the sign above the ground level by more than 6'.
-Incidental Sign / Directional Sign Pedestrian Sign n Any building sign aimed at communicating directly with pedestrians in front of or immediately adjacent to the building.
-Awning Sign / Canopy sign A sign painted, printed, or attached on an awning or canopy, and attached flat against the surface of the awning and oriented to the pedestrian flow at the first story along the building frontage.
+Incidental Sign / Directional Sign A ground sign that does not exceed 6 square feet providing directions or instructions that improve the function and use of the site.
+Pedestrian Sign Any building sign air ned at communicating directly with pedestrians in front of or immediately adjacent to the building.
+Awning Sign / Canopy sign A sign painted, printed, or attached on an awning or canopy, and attached flat against the surface of the awning a oriented to the pedestrian flow at the first story along the building frontage.
 Hanging Sign A sign under and mounted to a canopy or awning, mounted on a wall, or projecting from a wall no more than 4' and oriented to pedestrians at the first story along the building frontage.
 Window Sign A sign hanging in or painted on a building window.
 Temporary Sign Any sign intended to be used for a limited duration associated with an event or distinct time period and which is easily placed and removed from the ground or building without needing additional structures, construction or specialized equipment.
 Neighborhood Identification Sign Any monument sign identifying a distinct residential neighborhood or complex.